This post was originally published on February 7, 2016 and updated August 4, 2020.

-Anyone involved in training knows full well the benefits of giving instructions remotely.
-The tool that often comes to mind for organizing online classes is web conferencing.
-At first sight, this seems to fit the bill but when taking a closer look, it becomes clear these tools only provide part of the overall solution required; an instructor that has gone along this path will know that while web conferencing has come to be the standard for demonstrations and webinars, it doesn’t address the more tricky challenges of managing and conducting courses, such as simulating a physical classroom experience or creating computing environments.
+Anyone involved in training knows full well the benefits of delivering virtual training remotely.
+The tool that often comes to mind for organizing virtual learning online classes is web conferencing, think Zoom.
+At first sight, this seems to fit the bill but when taking a closer look, it becomes clear these tools only provide part of the overall solution required; an instructor that has gone along this path will know that while web conferencing has come to be the standard for demonstrations and webinars, it doesn’t address the more tricky challenges of managing and conducting courses, such as simulating a physical classroom experience or creating virtual lab computing environments.

 Addressing the Primary Problems

-Below is an example on how CloudShare is allowing training professionals to create a virtual classroom that is identical to the best local classroom experience.
+Below is an example of how CloudShare is allowing training professionals to create a virtual classroom that is identical to the best local classroom experience.

 To accompany a training course, there is often a need to provide for additional materials.
 Cloudshare offers instructors the option of incorporating training material links into the environment.
 In this way, all coursework is sent to students in one instance and sharing is simplified.